Updated in November 2017 to reflect changes in 'approved' ADR providers.

 3. whether they intend to use that ADR approved body

 The Chartered Trading Standards Institute (CTSI) have approved a number of ADR entities who will be able to provide ADR services.
-Traders should check the list of approved providers on their website to identify the most appropriate provider for them.
+Traders should check the European Commission website to identify the most appropriate provider for them.

 The requirements in relation to the Legal Ombudsman remain unchanged.
 Under the SRA code of conduct, solicitors are obliged not only to give information but to actively cooperate with the Legal Ombudsman.